-Theatre UCF does not sponsor a "Senior Showcase" each year.
-Instead, every BFA major in our department is required to complete a professional internship before they graduate.
+Theatre UCF does sponsor a "Senior Showcase" each year.
+But, every BFA major in our department is required to complete a professional internship before they graduate.
 This means BFA Musical Theatre students are required to get a paying job as a performer (paying at least minimum wage).
-Students are allowed to do their internship hours when they have only TWO semesters of coursework left before graduation (usually the summer before the senior year).
+Students are allowed to do their internship hours when they have FOUR semesters of coursework left before graduation (available the summer after their sophomore year).